Substance Abuse Treatment for Veterans in Austin, TX

 Residential facilities or homes providing a supportive environment for those in recovery from substance abuse, emphasizing abstinence and offering peer support, structure, and independence while integrating back into daily life.

-It takes courage and bravery to ask for help, and reaching out is the first step towards a brighter future.
-Engaging in treatment is an investment in yourself and your future.
-At The Last Resort, we have resources standing by to assist you and your family with addiction and dual diagnosis/mental health problems.
-Reach out today.
+It takes courage to ask for help, and reaching out is the first step toward a brighter future.
+At The Last Resort, we have specialized substance abuse treatment programs designed for veterans, with resources standing by to assist you and your family with addiction and co-occurring mental health challenges.

 Frequently Asked Questions About Veterans’ Drug Rehab